input-output-hk/bitte-ci/README.md

     ❯ bitte-ci server

-In order to handle ease secrets handling, Bitte CI also supports loading sensitive options from files.
+In order to ease secrets handling, Bitte CI also supports loading sensitive options from files.
 This is in particular important when you want to rotate your secrets without restarting the server.